Cucina Nicolina

 Gluten-free Meyer lemon snack cake and a cup of coffee.

 When your neighbors give you lemons, make lemon cake!
-Some day we’ll have a thriving lemon tree in our backyard, but today is not that day.
+Some day we'll have a thriving lemon tree in our backyard, but today is not that day.
 Fortunately we have generous neighbors with prolific Meyer lemon trees who gift us lemons every February.
-The girls and I often turn them into lemonade, and course I love to bake with them.
+The girls and I often turn them into lemonade, and of course I love to bake with them.

 This cake makes great use of Meyer lemons.
 If you don't have Meyers you could use any lemon here.
 You could also try swapping in lime zest and juice or orange zest and juice for an equally delicious and flavorful cake.
 The poppyseeds bring a nice crunch that offsets the sweetness of the cake.